michaelb/sniprun/CONTRIBUTING.md

 -> You have to write a file in src/interpreters/ that has the name of the interpreter, by convention; \<language_name\>\_\<differentiator\>.rs

+---

 Yeah cool but what _code_ goes inside?

--> Inside, you must write a struct that has the **exact same name** as the file (minus the .rs extension).
-The struct must implement the **Interpreter** trait.
+-> Inside, you must define a struct that implement the **Interpreter** trait.
 Have a look at existing inmplementations to get the full picture.
+Make sur to respect the [conventions](#conventions)

 I just compiled, how do I test my code quick?

 -> run `nvim -u plugin/sniprun.vim some_test_file.ext` from sniprun project root.

+---

-If _my_ code running?
+Is _my_ code running?

 -> Assert that the file type detected by vim is contained in your list of supported file types.
 If there is already a implementation for your filetype/language, set (temporarly) your max support level to "Selected".

+---

 I need to debug, how ?

 -> Use the `info!("here")` macro instead of `println!("here")`.
 This writes to the log file you can find in ~/.cache/sniprun/sniprun.log.

+---

 Can I panic!() ?

 -> Yes but preferably only when you encounter a fatal error (eg: you have to write a file, but there is no space left on the device).
-Failing compilation or failing to run the code should be handled via the SniprunError enum
+Failing compilation or incorrect code panicking should be handled via the SniprunError enum

+---

-I need to import some exterior dependencies.
+I need to import some external dependencies.

 -> Add what you need to the src/interpreters/import.rs file, and the Cargo.toml if necessary

+---

 I need more than one file to write complicated code...

--> You can have a subfolder with the same name as your file (to prevent confusion and conflicts) and put some other code inside as you see fit.
+-> You can have a subfolder alongside your file (same name to prevent confusion and conflicts) and put some other code inside as you see fit.

+### Conventions

+A program (struct with methods) that can fetch code, execute it and return the result is called an interpreter.

+- The interpreter main file is named \<language_name\>\_\<differentiator\>.rs; for example "Python3_lsp.rs", case-independent.
+- The interpreter main file contains a struct has the **exact same name** as the file (minus the .rs extension).
+- Names for interpreters should be unique.
+Include filenames, and also the name returned by `get_name()` that should be identical (case difference is tolerated).
+- Extra files for the same interpreter go into a subdfolder alongside the interpreter's main file.
+The subfolder has the same name as the file, minus the extension.
+- The interpreter try to follow (and create by itself) SupportLevel hints when possible; for example, will not try to parse an entire project into when it has been determined SupportLevel::Line is enough to run the submitted code.
+- The interpreter should not panic (unless fatal), but return the SniprunError as suggested by the Interpreter trait

 ## Contribute to Sniprun itself